Charles Saalmann: Participation in the Atlanta Campaign

 On January 1, 1864, Saalmann was detached from the 75th Pennsylvania and was appointed Acting Commissary of Subsistence of the brigade.
 Saalmann was thus attached to the Third Brigade of the First Division of the Twentieth Corps.
 On May 2, 1864, Colonel James S. Robinson took command of the Third Brigade.
-Robinson had fought in close proximity to Saalmann at Chancellorsville and Gettysburg.
+Robinson had fought close to Saalmann at Chancellorsville and Gettysburg.

 Beginning on May 4, the brigade proceeded south down the Chattanooga Valley and, after entering Georgia, shifted east, and continued south through the Dogwood Valley and Snake Creek Gap.
-This was the beginning of General Sherman's Atlanta Campaign.
+This was the beginning of General Sherman's Atlanta campaign.
 The brigade was heavily engaged during the Battle of Resaca, which took place from May 13 to the 15th.
 The men held the left of the Union line.
 By May 20 the brigade had reached Cassville, Georgia.

 Twenty five miles further south, the brigade took part in the Battles of Pumpkin Vine Creek and New Hope Church, fought between May 26 and June 4, near Dallas, Georgia.
 It also participated in the Battle of Kolb's Farm, on June 22, where it repulsed a series of attacks, sustaining few casualties and inflicting severe losses on the enemy.
 After crossing the Chattahoochee River at Pace's Ferry on July 17, the brigade was engaged in heavy fighting during the Battle of Peach Tree Creek on July 20.
 This Union victory was followed by the five-week Siege of Atlanta.
 Victorious federal troops entered Atlanta on September 2.